abilandz/PH8124/Lecture_5/Lecture_5.md

 a b c d e f
 -4 -3 -2 -1 0 1 2 3 4
 ```
-Brace expansion is very frequently used in enumerating sequentially either files or directories.
+Brace expansion is very frequently used to enumerate files or directories sequentially.

 **Example 1:** How to make 100 new directories named ```Dir_0, Dir_1, ...
 Dir_99```?